Grand Blue Dreaming: Peek a Boo (Diving Club)

-A senior student at Izu and member of Peek a Boo who often got himself and other club members drunk and naked, Tokita is a muscular, laid-back college student who loved to party.
+A senior student at Izu and member of Peek a Boo who often got himself and other club members drunk and naked, Tokita is a muscular, laid-back college student who loves to party.
 However, just like the other members of PAB, he sincerely loves diving and takes the possible dangers seriously.
 To Iori's surprise, he has a girlfriend.